 Dog allergies in Zion, IL are caused by an over-reactive or hypersensitive response of the immune system to an allergen.
 In dogs, most allergens come from proteins found in animals, insects, plants, and even dog food of all quality levels.

 A dog’s immune system protects them from disease and infection by mounting a response to bacteria and viruses that invade their bodies.
-If a dog eats something that they should not, perhaps a bug or toxic plant, their immune response could save their lives.
+If a dog eats something that they should not, perhaps a bug, food, or toxic plant, their immune response could save their lives.
 But with dog allergies, the immune response is a long-term situation that can be harmful to them.

 Most dogs will not react to a particular allergen the first few or several times they are exposed.
 Their immune system simply deals with the irritant without any warning sign at all.
 Over time as the allergen is frequently or continually introduced, the dog’s immune system can become hypersensitized to it and eventually over-react.
 This is when symptoms will become noticeable, and dog owners will start to look for answers.